photo/frontend/documentation/guides/InstallationFreeBSDNginx.markdown

-And if you are going to use MySQL install `php5-mysql`.
+And if you are going to use MySQL compile `php5-extentions` with `MYSQL MYSQLI`.

 There are also a few optional but recommended packages and modules.

-    apt-get install php5-dev php5-imagick exiftran
+    /usr/ports/net/pecl-oauth
-    pecl install oauth
+    /usr/ports/graphics/pecl-imagick
-    sh -c "echo \"extension=oauth.so\" >> /etc/php5/conf.d/oauth.ini"
+    /usr/ports/graphics/exiftran

 ----------------------------------------